 Citadela, Budva, Montenegro

 My favourite bookish destination in Montenegro!
-Located inside the citadel in the heart of Budva’s incredible old town, you’ll need to pay a modest entry fee to explore.
+Located inside the citadel in the heart of Budva’s incredible old town.
+There is a modest entry fee to explore the citadel, but it’s worth it.
 The library is a single, light-filled room packed with glass-fronted bookcases and displays.
-Everything in this room is maritime-themed; you’ll be forgiven if you believed for a moment that you’d stepped into the captain’s quarters of an old sailing ship!
-There are comfy leather sofas to rest in and model boats with descriptions in English as well as Montenegrin, telling stories of pirates, mutiny and shipwrecks!
+Everything in the room is maritime-themed.
+You’d be forgiven if you believed for a moment that you’d stepped into the captain’s quarters of an old sailing ship!
+There are comfy leather sofas to rest in.
+I loved the model boats with descriptions in English as well as Montenegrin, telling stories of pirates, mutiny and shipwrecks!

 X-Factor: The model ships, painstakingly assembled, and their backstories on display.